 Characteristics of Reporting Entities in the Public Sector

 A government or other public sector institution, programme, or identified area of activity (hereinafter referred to as an entity or public sector entity) that prepares GPFRs is referred to as a public sector reporting entity.
-A public sector reporting entity can be made up of two or more different entities that submit GPFRs as if they were one.
+A public sector reporting entity can be comprised of two or more distinct entities that submit GPFRs as if they were a single entity.
 This type of reporting entity is known as a group reporting entity.

-• The entity’s primary goal is not profit.
+- The entity’s primary goal is not to make a profit.

-• The entity’s primary goal is not profit.
+- The entity’s primary goal is not to make a profit.

-• Rather than their ability to create cash flows, the major purpose for retaining assets is for their service potential.
+- Rather than their ability to create cash flows, the primary purpose for retaining assets is for their service potential.

 Information’s Qualitative Characteristics in GPFRs

 Financial and non-financial data regarding economic and other events are presented in GPFRs.
-The traits that make information contained in GPFRs relevant to users and help the fulfilment of financial reporting objectives are the qualitative characteristics of information included in GPFRs.
+The traits that make the information contained in GPFRs relevant to users and help fulfil financial reporting objectives are the qualitative characteristics of the information included in GPFRs.
 Relevance, faithful representation, understandability, timeliness, comparability, and accuracy are the qualitative aspects of information included in GPFRs of public sector institutions.

 Information Constraints in GPFRs

-are all common constraints on information included in GPFRs.
+All typical constraints on information are included in GPFRs.

 Users of Financial Statements for General Purposes